 While there is no proven way to prevent night blindness resulting from genetic conditions or birth defects, consuming healthy, nourishing foods and taking certain vitamin supplements may prevent or slow the onset of some eye conditions that cause night blindness.

 If you experience poor vision at night or in dim lighting, we can help.
-Contact Sunrise Eye Care in Sunrise to schedule your appointment today.
+Contact Sunrise Specialty Lens & Dry Eye Institute in Sunrise to schedule your appointment today.